-Starting home education can be quite daunting—doubly so if you are deciding to home educate special needs children, whether they are gifted, disabled, or both (called twice exceptional, 2e or GLD).
+Starting home education can be quite daunting—doubly so if you are deciding to home educate gifted, disabled, or both (called twice exceptional, 2e or GLD).
 But where to start?
 What’s out there to help new homeschooling families find resources and information?
 And what are the challenges that families might face?

 Neurodiverse kids tend not to fit in neat school boxes, and can be a challenge to parent and to home educate.
 The one characteristic that really identifies gifted/2e kids is asynchronous development.
 These kids are capable of being multiple ages at the same time, for example, twenty years old when discussing high-level economics, eight years old physically, but four years old emotionally when asked to share.
 You can never be quite sure which age they will be on any given day or moment.

-Gifted children also often have characteristics called Dabrowski’s Overexcitabilities.
+Gifted children also often have characteristics called Dabrowski’s Overexcitabilities (aka The Big Five Personality characteristic of openness).
 These characteristics are not exclusive to giftedness, but gifted children will exhibit many of them in varying degrees of intensity.
 The higher a child is on the gifted spectrum, the more they will have and the more intense they will present:

 All of these things can make putting together a curriculum or even a lesson plan a challenge, and rarely are you ever going to find a bought curriculum that you will be able to use straight-out-of-the-box.
 It’s going to take time to figure out the rhythm that works for you and your children.